Skip to the contents

 Data were collected from all evaluations of performance of those tests which provided sensitivity or specificity (or enough data to estimate those needed to be provided).
 You can browse through the data collected scrolling the panel to the right.

 We have chosen not to aggregate and summarize the results because the study conditions can vary greatly.
-Instead, we present below the results for all the articles retrieved from the literature individually, grouped by type of test and, when relevant, animal species.
+Instead, we present the results for all the articles retrieved from the literature individually, grouped by type of test, diagnostic target and, when relevant, animal species.

 You can download all data collected through systematic literature review here.
 Data fields are explained in this read-me file.